| | | | | | | | |

 • Easy to Make: First time making your own gnocchi?
 No worries!
 Forming the sweet potato gnocchi dough is just a matter of mixing the ingredients together and kneading them together until smooth and pliable, before cutting the dough into small pieces.

-• Amazing Texture: The final texture is soft and pillowy, but with just the right amount of chew.
+• Amazing Texture: This homemade gnocchi has a final texture that’s soft and pillowy, but with just the right amount of chew.
 Soooo good!

 • Totally Gluten-Free, Dairy-Free and Vegan: The good news is that this sweet potato gnocchi recipe is 100% gluten-free, dairy-free and vegan, which means that even those with Celiac disease or gluten or lactose intolerances can still enjoy it without worries!